-PRCAC will develop and produce Art Center products for the purposes of employing artists and benefitting the organization.
+The PRCAC hopes to develop products for the purposes of employing artists and benefiting the organization.

-The PRCAC intends to provide studio space free of charge or artists and crafters living on the Pine Ridge Reservation.
-This activity will be funded by donations and will require a location large enough to support it (2016 or 2017).
-This activity furthers our exempt purposes because it will provide much-needed workspace, as most homes in Pine Ridge are terrifically overcrowded and currently no public studio space is available.
+The PRCAC intends to provide studio space free of charge for artists living on the Pine Ridge Reservation.
+This is much-needed workspace, as most homes in Pine Ridge are terrifically overcrowded and currently no public studio space is available.

-PRCAC Events will be open to everyone and it is the intention of the PRCAC to bring awareness of Native American arts and crafts traditions to the general public though PRCAC Events.
+Events will be open to everyone and it is our intention to bring awareness of Native traditions to the general public though PRCAC Events.

 Culinary: Kitchen / Garden / Produce / Catering

-The PRCAC hopes to create and staff an art-centered kids’ space, which will provide child care during Art Center classes and activities.
-Kids’ Space will be funded by donations.
+The PRCAC hopes to create and staff an art-centered kids’ space during Art Center activities.